How Do You Prevent Periodontal Disease from Getting Worse?

 Can Advanced Periodontal Disease Be Reversed?

 The early stage of gum disease is called gingivitis.
 At this stage, the disease is reversible and can be eliminated by a professional cleaning, along with proper at-home dental care.
 When it advances, it can cause the loss of tissue and the bone that supports the teeth.
 Once it’s so advanced that teeth may need to be removed, there is no reversing it.
-It will usually get worse slowlyCan Advanced Periodontal Disease Be Reversed?, so regular dental visits can help from getting to the point where the disease is irreversible.
-However, there can be periods of rapid progression with the disease.
-Aggressive periodontitis can be a highly destructive form of the disease that will occur in patients who are other wise healthy.
-Common features of this include rapid loss of bone and tissue.
+It will usually get worse slowly, so regular dental visits can prevent the disease from becoming irreversible.
+However, there can be periods of rapid progression.
+Aggressive periodontitis can be a highly destructive form of the disease that will occur in patients who are otherwise healthy.
+Common features of this advanced form include rapid loss of bone and tissue.

 Although plaque buildup is the main cause, there are also other factors that can contribute to periodontal disease.